 Most likely, you will need a fishing license of some type no matter what state you are in.
 The type of the fishing license can vary, however.

 A saltwater license does not give someone permission to fish in freshwater lakes and streams, and vice versa.
 In Maine, by way of example, all anglers must apply for a freshwater license.
 If they want to fish offshore, they would then add a saltwater permit on top of that.
 Some states combine all kinds of fishing into one license.
+In some other states like California, you are not required to purchase a fishing license if you are fishing on a public pier.
 Additionally, some states require trout cards to pull trout, or there might be other more specific ones.
 Louisiana has some specific regulations about the kinds of equipment that you can use on fish, crawdads or any other species.
 Meanwhile, in Michigan, a fishing license even allows you to take amphibians, crustaceans and reptiles.

 Some states have different licenses for different people.
 For example, licenses for minors are at a discounted rate or sometimes free.
 Veterans, seniors, the disabled and other groups might be able to get discounted or free licenses.